Breaking the Metric Voting Distortion Barrier: The Biased Metrics

 The key tool that we use to understand the metric distortion of the social choice rules in \Cref{sec:mechs} is a refinement of the linear programming framework introduced by \cite{DBLP:conf/soda/CharikarR22}.

 Suppose that we have an election instance.
 If we can design a rule such that for any metric consistent with the instance we have

-then the rule has distortion at most $1 + 2\lambda$ on this instance (the reason for the unnecessary factor of 2 will be clear later).
-In this view, for a rule to have low distortion it has to satisfy a set of linear constraints, with one constraint imposed by each metric.
+then the rule has distortion at most $1 + 2\lambda$ on this instance. {(Although the factor of 2 can be absorbed into $\lambda$, it is convenient to keep it to cancel with the factor of $1/2$ in \Cref{def:biased}.)} In this view, for a rule to have low distortion it has to satisfy a set of linear constraints, with one constraint imposed by each metric.
 As one might expect, some constraints may be redundant, so it is helpful to try and find a small set of metrics whose constraints imply those for all of the metrics.
 Then, one can show that a rule has low distortion just by showing that it has low distortion on the small set of metrics.